MistyDoe/Portfolio/README.md

-# My portfolio
-A client app for me to show off my work.
 --Under development--
+#Project Title
+A portfilio website to demonstrate my skillsed and work.
+Can be found at https://mistydoe.github.io/Portfolio/
+#Description
+Website that uses React with hash router and EmailJs.

+#Authors
+Migle Urbonaite @MistyDoe